bandada-infra/bandada/README.md

 [ENV_VARS] node dist/api/main.js  # Start API
 ```

-`dashboard` and `client` are frontend applications can be served using any http server.
+`dashboard` and `client` are frontend applications that can be served using any http server.
 Note that you have to redirect all requests to /index.html as they are single page applications.

 ```bash